Dayn9/dayn9.github.io/_posts/projects/2018-01-01-custodiman.markdown

 image: /media/Jam/signposting.png
 ---

-2D puzzle game abourt cleaing bathrooms I worked on for HeroJam at RIT with a team of 4 using Unity and Photoshop.
+2D puzzle game about cleaning bathrooms I worked on for HeroJam at RIT with a team of 4 using Unity and Photoshop.
 Our theme was everyday heros

 <!--more-->